 Part of our reforestation strategy at Dundreggan Conservation Estate is about reducing browsing pressure from deer in and around our semi-natural ancient woodland fragments in order to encourage young seedlings to flourish and create the next generation of forest giants.
 We are continuing to cull red and sika deer to agreed levels but we want to give young seedlings a better chance of survival in the crucial time in spring and early summer.
 Without hunting activity and without big predators, there is nothing to stop deer making a feast of newly emerging seedlings at this time.

-Quite simply, you’ll be going for regular walks through the woodland and out along the fringe of the existing woodland, making noise and creating disturbance.
+Quite simply, you’ll be going for regular walks through the woodland and out along the fringe of the existing woodland.
 It is key that this is done during evening, night and early morning.
-As part of a team of 3 “wolves”, you’ll be walking amongst woodland in the dark and at last and first light along marked trails.
-You’ll need to rest and catch up on sleep during the day or on days off
+As part of a team of 3 “wolves”, you’ll be walking amongst woodland in the dark and at last and first light along along trails or off-piste once you get familiar with the woods.
+You’ll need to rest and catch up on sleep during the day or on days off.

 You’ll be staying with the “pack” at a chalet immediately adjacent to Dundreggan.
 This is one of two chalets owned by our neighbour.
 There are three beds (two singles and a double), cooking facilities and a shower, plus social space.
 Please be prepared to share a room with another volunteer.
 The chalet is five minutes’ walk from Dundreggan Lodge.
 Trees for Life will supply bed linen and a food allowance of £35 per volunteer per week.
 We’ll also provide a tent within the work area as a bolthole for bad weather, or just as a place to rest for a while during the shift.

 The project is being managed by Doug Gilbert, who is the Operations Manager at Dundreggan.
-Day to day liaison will be through Allan Common the resident stalker/deer manager and Tony Henry, the long-term volunteer supervisor.
-There will also be other Long Term, Conservation Week and Day Volunteers at Dundreggan.
+Day to day liaison will be through Doug or through Allan Common the resident stalker/deer manager.

 You need to have experience of walking safely on rough ground and a good sense of group working in difficult terrain.
 You need to be supportive of other members of the “pack” and take responsibility for your own and others’ health & safety.
 You’ll need to be reasonably fit and willing to rough it in a tent with the rest of the team from time to time.
 You need to be willing to take on adventure but capable of judging when it is better to stop and take stock.